TonyShi12345/Pokemon_Game/README.md

 # Pokemon_Game
-A RPG Pokemon Game made by Tony Shi,tonyshi is a good man
+A RPG Pokemon Game made by Tony Shi,tonyshi is not a good man